 Always shoot in the no-filter mode.
 If you add the filter afterward, and there is a chance you might not like it, you still have the original photo.

 Want a more in-depth photo editing guide?
 You can read here how I edit my Instagram photos with Snapseed.

 You are probably thinking: ‘’Duh, Chelsea!
 Obviously, I look at my phone settings’’.
 Well, good job!
 For the others that don’t do that: Check your camera settings before you shoot, yo.
 What if you want to take a picture and suddenly you realize that you used the wrong setting.
 Yeah, you can retake it, but what if you only have one chance?

 8. Turn on your Grid!

 This simple thing saved me from skew photos!
 Yes, people, turn on your network!
 Especially when you are shooting some flat lay photos, this one comes in handy!

 9. Use an app to edit your photos!

 I always use Snapseed to edit my iPhone photos.
 In this post, you will see how I edit my Instagram photos with Snapseed.
 Pssst.
 This post also comes with a free reference sheet.

 10. Use your phone shortcuts

 You probably already knew this, if you didn’t, you have learned something new today: Use your volume button to take pictures.
-This is really useful when you are standing in an impossible position, and you can’t tap the camera button.
-Press the volume button, or another button you used as shortcut, to take the a picture!
+This is useful when you are standing in an impossible position, and you can’t tap the camera button.
+Press the volume button or another button you used as a shortcut, to take a picture!